 Being open to new ideas requires more than lip service, and below are reasons why investment firms should make it it a priority.

 Being open to improvement is like exercise.
-Many people acknowledge they should exercise more, but without a written commitment or set time on the calendar, that much needed physical activity gets put off.
+Many people know they should exercise more, but without a written commitment or set time on the calendar, that much needed physical activity gets put off.

 Inevitably, they say, "I'm really busy" and "I have no time".

-Before they know it, previous activities become ever more exhausting and now their clothes don’t fit.
+Before they know it, previous activities become ever more exhausting and now their clothes don't fit so well.

 The same principle applies for investment firms.
 Holding off on those much needed improvements leads to future problems: